 We invest a lot of our time explaining the differences between the Western and Chinese Android market to our clients, so what better topic to relaunch our blog page with.

 Here’s a brief summary of one of our client’s experiences tackling the Chinese app market:

 “I started out believing that distributing my app would be as simple as posting an app to Google Play and Apple’s App Store.
 It takes about 30 minutes from start to finish, so, I assumed that it would be similar to those stores…with some language translations mixed in obviously.
 Unfortunately, it is not.
 The Chinese app market has a LOT of unique ‘policies and procedures’ that make the process completely impossible for a non-native speaker to navigate.”

 When entering the Chinese market, Western Android app companies/developers are often overwhelmed by the different market dynamic in China.

 In the West, distributing an Android app is simple.
-Open an account with Google Play, upload your app and wait for the revenue to come in.
+Open an account with Google Play or Amazon Appstore, upload your app and wait for the revenue to come in.
 Simple.

-However, in China, the distribution process doesn’t start and end with Google Play.
+However, in China, the distribution process doesn’t start and end with Google Play or Amazon Appstore.
 In fact, the Chinese Android market is dominated by over 400 different third-party stores, (Tencent MyApp, Wandoujia, MIUI App Store etc.), with Google Play only holding a marginal market share and Amazon Appstore unpopular with local users.